top of page

 • JustEat.ch is useful for food delivery and discounts.

 • Carry a small amount of Swiss francs, especially in the mountains.
-Some huts prefer cash and card terminals do not always work (bad connection) .
+Some huts prefer cash, and card terminals do not always work due to bad connections.

 • Tipping is not required in Switzerland.
 Rounding up is common and appreciated.